 During a disaster, events like fallen utility poles, road closures and severed power lines can impede evacuations, relief activities and the transportation of supplies, as well as interfere with the stable supply of power and telecommunication services.
-Therefore, Tokyo Metropolitan Government has chosen emergency transportation routes in hopes of strengthening urban disaster prevention capabilities.
-Also, utility poles are rapidly being buried underground.
+Therefore, TMG has set a target of completing 50% of utility pole eliminations for primary emergency transportation routes by the end of 2024, and 100% of Loop 7, which will become a boundary for the restricted access area unavailable to regular vehicles in the event of an earthquake.